hambaga/phinguyen.io/content/mighty-mighty-memoization/index.md

 And then, just like that, 16.8.0 waltzed in and changed the entire game.
 When `useState` were to become the next standard for state management, the React team were obliged to introduce a way to optimize values inside a stateful functional component, and that leads us to `useMemo`.
 The only difference is that, `useMemo` can do much more than what a class component could do, and finally feels like a well-made feature instead of tricks and gimmicks.

 I won't try to explain how these hooks work in a beginner's perspective - [the documentation](https://reactjs.org/docs/hooks-intro.html) would certainly do it better for me.
-If you already know the gist of how these hooks work, I will dive right in with an tricky example:
+If you already know the gist of how these hooks work, I will dive right in with a tricky example:

 ```js
 import React, {useMemo, useState, useCallback} from 'react';